timothyvillaraza/Tweetify/README.md

 - Be fun to make

 ## What it does
-Tweetify scans through Twitter and looks for popular artists that people talk about.
+Tweetify scans through Twitter and looks for popular artists that people are currently talking about.

 It then ranks the artists based on mentions and generates a Spotify playlist on the user's account.